AI IN MARKETING2025-05-15⏱️ 16 min read

 Instead, simplify your data by dropping factors that have a negligible impact on the data analysis.

-Finding outliers: This is another important task when inputting data.
+Finding outliers is another important task when entering data.

 Although your dataset may be relatively clean, it may still contain values that are significantly different from the average value.